Injured in a Hit and Run Accident in Massachusetts? Call us today for a free consultation at (617) 886-0500. We don’t get paid unless you win.

 But if another driver collides with you and then flees from the accident scene, what should you do?

-And what if you become a hit-and-run victim – you’ve been injured, but the driver who injured you can’t be found?
+And what if you become a hit and run victim – you’ve been injured, but the driver who injured you can’t be found?
 What are your options then?
+Can a car accident law firm help?

-CAN YOU BE COMPENSATED FOR INJURIES IN A HIT-AND-RUN INCIDENT?
+CAN YOU SUE AND BE COMPENSATED FOR INJURIES IN A HIT AND RUN INCIDENT?

-After most traffic crashes, if a negligent driver has injured you, at least you will know who that driver is, and in this state, an experienced Boston personal injury attorney will be able to help you take the appropriate legal action.
+After most traffic crashes, if a negligent driver has injured you, at least you will know who that driver is, and in this state, an experienced Boston personal injury attorney will be able to help you take the appropriate legal action to sue for a hit and run accident.

 WHEN A COLLISION HAPPENS, WHAT SHOULD YOU DO FIRST?